 Students must first apply and be accepted for admission to the College.
 Students who wish to be considered for federal loans or need based aid must complete the FAFSA every year.
 Defiance College's priority filing date is April 1.
 The FAFSA is available for completion at www.fafsa.ed.gov.
-First-time students will receive their financial aid award notification by e-mail.
+First-time students will receive their financial aid award notification by mail.
+Returning students will receive their financial aid award notification by e-mail.
 The award letter will be available online through the myDC portal.
 Both first-time and returning students have the option to decline or reduce any part of their financial aid award.
 The student must provide this in writing to the financial aid office.